-One sees a lot of things in rock and roll and it is certainly a lifestyle that appeal to those with a sense of adventure.
+One sees a lot of things in rock and roll and it is certainly a lifestyle that appeals to those with a sense of adventure.
 However, musical success is dependent on much more than a fun-loving approach to life.
-It takes creativity, determination, plenty of hard work, and for bands – a serious musical collaboration and camaraderie.
-Thankfully for Austin based band, Stereo Is A Lie, its musicians have all of the above qualities in spades.
+It takes creativity, determination, plenty of hard work, and, for bands, a serious musical collaboration and camaraderie.
+Thankfully, for Austin-based Stereo Is A Lie, its musicians have all of the above qualities in spades.

 Photos by Fuzebox Photography (email@example.com)

 In the header image above: not pictured, Aaron Casper